InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

   <img src="https://injoongk.github.io/injoong-blog/assets/img/Graph3.png" alt="MLB Player Standard Batting Table" width="550" height="350">
 </div>

 Shohei Ohtani ranks first, with Aaron Judge in second place.
-Interestingly, the rankings differ somewhat from the Home Runs per At Bat list.
 Notable appearances by Corey Seager and Luis Robert Jr. are exclusively on this list.
 This suggests these players excel at producing various types of extra-base hits, not just home runs.

 ### Overall Insights
 - Several players (particularly Ohtani, Judge, and Olson) appear at the top of both rankings, confirming their status as true elite power hitters.